panliangrui/DAEM/README.md

   </div>
 </div>

-# SMILE: a Scale-aware Multiple Instance Learning Method for Multicenter STAS  Lung Lancer Histopathology Diagnosis
+# Diffusion Attention Expert Model for Predicting and Semi-automatic Localizing STAS in Lung Cancer Histopathological Images: A Multicenter Study

 ## Table of Contents